Parameterised Holant Problems: Introduction

 For a set of signatures $\mathcal{S}$, the problem $\holantprob(\mathcal{S})$ gets as input a $k$-edge-coloured signature grid $\Omega$ over $\mathcal{S}$ and outputs $\holant(\Omega)$.
 The problem parameter is $k$.
 Similarly as in the case of classical Holants, our goal is to identify precisely the signature sets $\mathcal{S}$ for which $\holantprob(\mathcal{S})$ becomes tractable.
 However, we ask for fixed-parameter tractability, rather than for polynomial-time tractability, that is, our goal is the construction of algorithms running in time $f(k)\cdot |\Omega|^{O(1)}$.
-Analogously, we define the (arguably more natural) \emph{uncoloured} version $\text{\sc{p-UnColHolant}}(\mathcal{S})$, in which the signature grid does not come with a $k$-edge-colouring, and we instead sum over all $\alpha:E(G)\to\{0,1\}$ that map exactly $k$ edges to $1$.
-We will see in the applications of our main results that both $\holantprob(\mathcal{S})$ and $\text{\sc{p-UnColHolant}}(\mathcal{S})$ encode various well-studied parameterised counting problems, such as counting (coloured or uncoloured) $k$-matchings, counting $k$-factors, and, to some extent, counting the number of weight-$k$ solutions of systems of linear equations.
+Analogously, we define the (arguably more natural)\footnote{While the uncoloured parameterised Holant problem is most likely more natural to readers outside of the field of parameterised counting, we decided to follow the notation of Curticapean~\cite{Curticapean15} and denote the coloured Holant problem by $\holantprob(\mathcal{S})$.
+To avoid any confusion we thus denote the uncoloured Holant problem by $\text{\sc{p-UnColHolant}}(\mathcal{S})$.} \emph{uncoloured} version $\text{\sc{p-UnColHolant}}(\mathcal{S})$, in which the signature grid does not come with a $k$-edge-colouring, and we instead sum over all $\alpha:E(G)\to\{0,1\}$ that map exactly $k$ edges to $1$.
+We will see in the applications of our main results that both $\holantprob(\mathcal{S})$ and $\text{\sc{p-UnColHolant}}(\mathcal{S})$ encode various well-studied parameterised counting problems, such as counting (coloured or uncoloured) $k$-matchings, counting (coloured or uncoloured) $k$-factors, and, to some extent, counting the number of weight-$k$ solutions of systems of linear equations.

 As indicated previously, before stating our main results, we have to discuss some subtleties about the definition of signatures.
 In classical holant theory, each signature has a fixed arity $d$ and only allows for inputs in $\{0,1\}^d$.
 This implies that only vertices of degree $d$ can be equipped with such a signature.
 As a consequence, if we would also enforce a fixed arity for each signature, then for any \emph{finite} set of signatures $\mathcal{S}$, the only valid inputs to $\holantprob(\mathcal{S})$ and $\text{\sc{p-UnColHolant}}(\mathcal{S})$ would be signature grids, the underlying graphs of which have maximum degree $d$, where $d$ equals the maximum arity of the signatures in $\mathcal{S}$.
 Using standard tools from parameterised algorithmics, such as the bounded search-tree paradigm, the problems $\holantprob(\mathcal{S})$ and $\text{\sc{p-UnColHolant}}(\mathcal{S})$ would then always be fixed-parameter tractable.
 At the same time, modelling key parameterised counting problems such as counting $k$-matchings would require an infinite set of signatures.
 Therefore, we leverage the setting by allowing signatures to be functions with domain $\{0,1\}^\ast$ --- for example, setting $\mathsf{hw}_{\leq 1}$ to be the signature that maps an input tuple to $1$ if and only if at most one of its elements is $1$, the problems $\holantprob(\{\mathsf{hw}_{\leq 1}\})$ and $\text{\sc{p-UnColHolant}}(\{\mathsf{hw}_{\leq 1}\})$ become the problems of counting edge-colourful and uncoloured $k$-matchings, respectively.
 Moreover, in this work, we will restrict ourselves to \emph{symmetric} signatures, that is, signatures $s$ satisfying $s(x)=s(y)$ whenever $x$ can be obtained from $y$ by permuting its entries.
 Since the domain of signatures is $\{0,1\}^\ast$, the value of $s(x)$ only depends on the Hamming weight, i.e., the number of $1$s, in $x$.
 For notational convenience, we thus define signatures as functions from $\mathbb{N}$ to algebraic complex numbers.